4 Reasons Your WordPress Website Isn’t Converting

 1 – Lack of responsive design

-The majority of people have abandoned desktop computers and laptops in favour of smartphone devices.
+Most people have abandoned desktop computers and laptops in favor of smartphone devices.
 Studies have shown that 80% of people prefer using mobile platforms such as Android and iOS to browse the internet, check their emails and make purchases.

-This means that every site administrator has to think about building a website that caters to those needs.
+Every site administrator must consider building a website that caters to those needs.
 Some of the most important aspects of responsive design include:

 - Short-form content that can easily be read on a smaller screen

 - Easy-to-spot navigation buttons that make site browsing faster and more comfortable

 - Optimized images and multimedia content that doesn’t require fast internet connections

 Not doing it properly may be one of the reasons why your website is not converting.